 I remembered why I became a journalist in the first place.
-To tell meaningful stories that could mobilize others – that could mobilize people to create a change in their own life or make a difference in someone else’s.
-Stories that could teach us to live better or drive us to help others better their own.
+To tell meaningful stories that can mobilize others – that can mobilize people to create a change in their own life or make a difference in someone else’s.
+Stories that can teach us to live better or drive us to help others better their own.
 For me, reporting the overblown fire down the street or breaking news from Perez Hilton couldn’t do that for me.

 The purpose of a storyteller is not to tell you how to think, but to give you questions to think upon - Brandon Sanderson

 Turning down what I thought was my dream job was one of the most difficult decisions I had to make, but it made me realize what is really important.
 It’s not the prestige of a so-called real career, the money, or the things we could buy with money that make you happy.
 It’s much simpler than that.
 It’s two-fold.
 Firstly, it’s about doing something that brings you meaning, but more so gives back to help others.
 I learned about myself that I didn’t just want any career but I wanted to contribute in a much more meaningful way.
 Winston Churchill once said, you make a life by what you give.
 Second, happiness comes from doing what we want to do, not what we think we’re supposed to do.
 I was following mindlessly into the same career path as others in mainstream media, not ever questioning what I wanted along the way.
 Among my life lessons, I learned that a good decision is one that matches the values you hold.
 You need to make choices that resonate with what you actually believe in and want.
 That day was a defining moment in my life.
 I started my blog, crafted my life list, and began planning a much more meaningful life through travel.
 I still absolutely love journalism but I’m doing it in my own way now.